puppetlabs/puppet-docs/source/guides/more_language.markdown

 {:puppet}

 Like case and selectors, the regex match operators create limited scope variables for each regex capture.
 In the previous example, `$1` will be replaced by the number following `www` in `$host`.
-Those variables are valid only for the statements in the if clause.
+Those variables are valid only for the statements inside the braces of the if clause.

 ### Backus Naur Form

-The available operators in Backus Naur Form:
+We've already covered the list of opeartors, though if you wish to see it, here's the available operators in Backus Naur Form:

     <exp> ::=  <exp> <arithop> <exp>
              | <exp> <boolop> <exp>